 AdvaMed’s registry aims to help streamline communications and data sharing between diagnostic companies and federal and state governments as well as standardize test supply reporting.
 It also facilitates collaboration with laboratories and other public health stakeholders to optimize access to all platforms of COVID-19 testing so that any potential shortages are identified and addressed quickly.

-The registry’s latest dataset shows that since the beginning of the pandemic, roughly 110 million molecular COVID-19 tests have been manufactured and shipped nationwide, with shipments recently reaching about 1.1 million daily.
+The registry’s latest dataset shows that since the beginning of the pandemic, over 160 million molecular COVID-19 tests have been manufactured and shipped nationwide.

 1 Averaged over latest 4 weeks to account for fluctuations in buying cycle